 While divorce is never easy, divorcing a spouse with a disability adds another level of emotional, financial, and legal complexity to the process.
 It will require a more finely balanced approach that considers your disabled spouse’s needs and future and also your own legal and financial welfare.
-The court will take extra effort to ensure that your disabled spouse is fairly provided for, and this can mean the needs of your soon-to-be ex-spouse will factor into the process in ways beyond the typical divorce.

 How Divorcing a Disabled Spouse Might Affect You